-This applies even to the case of manifolds with boundaries and provides an answer to a question posed by Stephen Pizer for medial surfaces of regions in \mathbb{R}^3 about whether there is a natural flow between surfaces in \mathbb{R}^3 which generalizes transformations such as translations, homotheties, and rotations.
+This applies even to the case of manifolds with boundaries and provides an answer to a question posed by Stephen Pizer for medial surfaces of regions in \mathbb{R}^3 .
+He asked whether there is a natural flow between surfaces in \mathbb{R}^3 , which is defined in terms of the pairs consisting of the points and their surface normals, and which generalizes transformations such as translations, homotheties, and rotations.
+The flow we define replaces the pair by the tangent plane and then determines a natural geodesic flow on the tangent planes, which does have the desirable properties.